Sustainability Advisory Panel

 Professor Tim Jackson (United Kingdom), Professor of Sustainable Development, University of Surrey, Director of the Centre for the Understanding of Sustainable Prosperity

-Tim Jackson is Director of the Centre for the Understanding of Sustainable Prosperity (CUSP) funded by the Economic and Social Research Council (ESRC) and Professor of Sustainable Development at the University of Surrey in the UK.
-CUSP builds on Tim's vision over three decades to explore the moral, social, political and economic dimensions of prosperity on a finite planet.
+Tim Jackson is Director of the Centre for the Understanding of Sustainable Prosperity (CUSP), and Professor of Sustainable Development at the University of Surrey in the UK.
+CUSP builds on Tim's vision over three decades to explore the moral, economic and social dimensions of prosperity on a finite planet.
 He's advised numerous governments and UN agencies on sustainability.
-Between 2004 and 2011, Tim was Economics Commissioner on the UK Sustainable Development Commission, where his work culminated in the publication of his controversial book Prosperity without Growth (Routledge 2017).
+Between 2004 and 2011, Tim was Economics Commissioner on the UK Sustainable Development Commission, where his work culminated in the publication of his controversial book Prosperity without Growth (Routledge 2009/2017).
 In 2016, he was awarded the Hillary Laureate for exceptional international leadership.
 In addition to his academic work, Tim is an award-winning dramatist with numerous radio-writing credits for the BBC.

 Dr Suzi Kerr (New Zealand), Economist and senior fellow at Motu, adjunct professor Victoria University